DeadPoetSociety7/TEAM-8/README.md

 All Tasks: Displays a beautifully formatted board with all tasks.

-Filter by Status: Allows viewing only tasks matching a specific status (todo, inprogress, or done).

 Edit Title: Renames an existing task title by its ID.

 Exit: Safely terminates the program execution.

 Storage Format
 All tasks are persisted in the root directory inside tasks.txt.
 The data is structured using a semicolon-separated line format: